 The New Zealand Racing Hall of Fame was established in 2003 with the inaugural event announcing the first of our inductees held in 2006.

 Every two years, a new group of inductees are announced and celebrated at an induction dinner event.
-Our next dinner will be held on 2nd May 2021.
-For information on our event or to book tickets, click here.
+Our next dinner will be held in 2023.

 - To recognise and honour those whose achievements have enriched the New Zealand thoroughbred industry.